 6. Bordeaux

 Bordeaux, a city synonymous with wine, adds a touch of elegance to Christmas.
 Beyond the festive Christmas market at Place Pey Berland, explore Bordeaux's stunning architecture, including the Place de la Bourse with its mesmerising Water Mirror.
 Visit renowned vineyards in the nearby Bordeaux wine region for tastings and tours.
-Savor gourmet dining experiences in Michelin-starred restaurants, accompanied by Bordeaux's world-class wines.
+Savour gourmet dining experiences in Michelin-starred restaurants, accompanied by Bordeaux's world-class wines.
 Bordeaux's blend of culture, wine, and elegance makes it a sophisticated destination for Christmas in France.

 7. Lille